Dover Strait coastal guns: German installations

+Hewitt reports that the only success achieved by these batteries was in June 1944 when the Sambut was hit, and sank with the loss of 130 of the troops on board.

+Some sources report a second ship, Empire Lough, from convoy ETC 17, was also sunk by gunfire on 24 June, though others attribute the loss to an attack by E-boats.

-Most of the batteries continued firing until September 1944 when they were overrun during the clearing the Channel Coast.
+Most of the batteries continued firing until September 1944 when they were overrun during the clearing of the Channel Coast.
 By then more than a thousand rounds had been fired by the German coastal batteries against England and shipping.
-The only two vessels to be sunk by German fire were: